Early access to portable long service leave

-Can I still come into the office for in-person assistance?
+Can I come into the office for in-person assistance?

 What happens if I can’t lodge my quarterly return by the due date?

 The Authority has provisions to offer Employers an extension of time for lodgement and payment of quarterly returns.
-If you think you may be unable to lodge and pay your return on time, please contact us at email@example.com to request an extension of time.
+If you think you may be unable to lodge and pay your return on time, please contact us on or before the due date at firstname.lastname@example.org to request an extension of time.

 How does the JobKeeper payments affect my return?